 Regulation A+ is often described as a mini-IPO.
 In some ways, the process similar to an IPO, in that the business files a disclosure document with the SEC and is subject to a SEC comment process.
 However, the disclosure is not as extensive as an IPO and not as expensive.

-Regulation A+ is not the best solution for early-stage startups.
-Regulation A+ funding is a much better solution for medium sized businesses who are interested in growth, have raised significant capital, but are not ready for an Initial Public Offering (IPO).
+Regulation CF is the best solution for early-stage startups.
+Regulation A+ Offerings is a much better solution for companies with revenue or Biotech companies without revenue who are interested in growth capital.
+A company with revenues (or Biotech) may qualify for a traditional Initial Public Offering (IPO).

 Companies can typically start raising funds in 4-8 months.